-A lot of people consider electric scooter and electric motorcycle to be the same.
+A lot of people consider electric scooters and electric motorcycles to be the same.
 But it turns out that they’re totally different.
 Each of these two devices come with their unique features and advantages.
 You need to consider a lot of factors before you make a buying decision.
-In the “Electric Scooter Vs Electric Motorcycle” post we’ll explain the features of both and the benefits that comes with electric scooters and electric motorcycles.
+In the “Electric Scooter Vs Electric Motorcycle” post we’ll explain the features of both and the benefits that come with electric scooters and electric motorcycles.

 Electric Scooter Vs Electric Motorcycle

-Even though some electric motorcycles come in smaller size than the traditional motorcycle.
+Even though some electric motorcycles come in a smaller size than the traditional motorcycle.
 You still need a license before you start driving around.
-Other things also apply such as valid tax, insurance, MOT and also a protective riding attire.
+Other things also apply such as valid tax, insurance, MOT, and also protective riding attire.
 All the rules that apply to your traditional motorcycle also apply to an electric motorcycle even if it’s small size.
-When it comes to Electric scooters, they don’t normally require license in most cities.
-Other cities still require permit or obtaining a license.
+When it comes to electric scooters, they don’t normally require licenses in most cities.
+Other cities still require permits or obtaining a license.

-Not only for electric motorcycles, all electric machines require low maintenance than machines powered by fuel.
+Not only for electric motorcycles, but all-electric machines also require low maintenance than machines powered by fuel.
 Electric motorcycles are easier to maintain than traditional motorcycles.
 You don’t need to worry about oil change, no clutch.
 The batteries don’t require any maintenance.
-You don’t need to adjust the valves, no replacement of air filters and more stuffs like that.
+You don’t need to adjust the valves, no replacement of air filters, and more stuff like that.
 All you need to maintain are the tires and brakes pads when they wore out.